 What hasn’t changed:

-What aspects of medical education do you think should change?
+change?
 Put in your “word or two” in the comment box.

 ~Kelli Hines, MLIS